AntonioFeijaoUK/www-antoniofeijao-com/docs/pages/2022-01-01-page-quotes.md

 > All religions, arts and sciences are branches of the same tree.

-> A hundred times every day I remind myself that my inner and outer life are based on the labors of other men, living and dead, and that I must exert myself in order to give in the same measure as I have received and am still receiving.
+> A hundred times every day I remind myself that my inner and outer life are based on the labours of other men, living and dead, and that I must exert myself in order to give in the same measure as I have received and am still receiving.

 > A man should look for what is, and not for what he thinks should be.